Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Methodology

 Calculating path lengths directly from pixel paths introduces significant errors due to a fundamental limitation: the discrete pixel grid approximates continuous shapes as jagged stair-steps (discretization error), with diagonal paths particularly affected by connectivity rules (4-connectivity overestimates while 8-connectivity underestimates).
 To minimize these effects, a smooth spline was fitted to the paths (Fig.~\ref{fig:spline_fitting}), allowing for estimation of the real Euclidean lengths of the stripes by numerically integrating positions sampled from it.

-Smooth splines were generated through an interpolation process, sampling from the pixel paths using the {\it splprep} function from the SciPy library \footnote{https://scipy.org/}.
+Smooth splines were generated through an interpolation process, sampling from the pixel paths using the {\it splprep} function from the SciPy library.
 The degree of smoothing is determined by the coefficient $s$ which limits the total square error as shown in equation:

 where $g(x_j)$ is the smoothed spline and $y_j$ are pixel samples from the path.
 The value of $s$ was chosen as equal to the length of the path in pixels, to ensure that paths of different lengths were smoothed to a similar degree~\cite{scipy_smoothing_splines}.
 Points on the spline were then sampled using {\it splev}, also from SciPy, with the number of samples being twice the number of pixels in the original path.
 To generate the Euclidean length of each path, the spline was numerically integrated based on the sampled points.